Permit-to-Work Systems Must Work Under Pressure

 If your Permit-to-Work System only works when things are calm, it doesn’t work

-This site examines them by a different measure: how they behave when pressure reshapes decisions.
+This site examines permit systems by a different measure: how they behave when operational pressure reshapes decisions.
+Shutdowns, SIMOPS, restarts, and routine work are where systems are most tested and where documentation reviews least often reveal what is actually happening.

 PermitToWorkGuide documents where and how permit systems break down in real operational conditions, not in theory, not in procedures, and not in audit findings.